 SEM Neonatal HSV Infection

-Fortunately, this is the most common form of neonatal HSV infections.
-Up to 45 % of the cases are found to belong to the SEM disease type.
-Involvement is limited to the skin, eyes and the mucus membranes.
+This is the most common form of neonatal HSV infection.
+Up to 45% of the cases belong to the SEM disease type.
+Involvement is limited to the skin, eyes, and mucus membranes.
 Patients typically present with a vesicular rash.
-All neonates with SEM disease are expected to completely recover and normally develop after one year of adequate antiviral therapy.
+All neonates with SEM disease recover and develop normally after one year of adequate antiviral therapy.

 Diagnostic Workup for Neonatal HSV Infections

-The definitive method to diagnose neonatal HSV infection is isolation of HSV by culture.
-HSV can be cultured from the conjunctivae, nasopharynx, mouth or anus of the neonate.
-In severe cases, culture of the cerebrospinal fluid or blood might be prepared.
-It should be noted, however, that the diagnostic yield of skin and eye cultures is excellent and superior to any other site.
+The definitive method of diagnosing neonatal HSV infection is the isolation of HSV by culture.
+HSV can be cultured from the conjunctivae, nasopharynx, mouth, or anus of the neonate.
+In severe cases, a culture of the cerebrospinal fluid or blood might be prepared.
+However, the diagnostic yield of skin and eye cultures is excellent and superior to any other site.

 Neonates with central nervous system HSV infections should undergo a polymerase chain reaction (PCR) test to confirm the diagnosis.
-PCR is superior to HSV cultures in that it can provide results much faster.
-The sensitivity and specificity of PCR for CNS HSV infections is around 100 %.
+PCR is superior to HSV cultures because it can provide results much faster.
+The PCR’s sensitivity and specificity for CNS HSV infections is around 100%.

-Negative PCR, HSV cultures, and other rapid tests don’t exclude neonatal HSV.
+Negative PCR, HSV cultures, and other rapid tests do not exclude neonatal HSV.

 Serologic testing for diagnosing neonatal HSV infections is not recommended.

-- Brain imaging by CT & MRI is recommended to detect the severity and extent of brain involvement.
-HSV infection usually affect the tempero-parietal region (High Yield USMLE question).
+- Brain imaging, by CT & MRI, is recommended to detect the severity and extent of brain involvement.
+HSV infection usually affects the temporoparietal region (High Yield USMLE question).

-- Chest radiograph may detect bilateral diffuse pneumonitis in patients with disseminated disease.
+- A chest radiograph may detect bilateral diffuse pneumonitis in patients with disseminated disease.

-- Abdominal U/S may detect enlarged liver or evidence of ascitis in infants with acute liver failure.
+- Abdominal U/S may detect an enlarged liver or evidence of ascites in infants with acute liver failure.

 Management of Neonatal HSV Infections

 Once the diagnosis of neonatal HSV infection is confirmed, antiviral therapy should be started.
-Intravenous acyclovir at the dose of 20 mg/kg three times a day is the treatment of choice for neonatal HSV infections regardless of the form of the disease.
+Intravenous acyclovir at the dose of 20 mg/kg three times a day is the standard treatment for neonatal HSV infections regardless of the form of the disease.

-The duration of the acute stage of treatment is dependent on the form of the disease.
+The duration of the acute stage of treatment depends on the form of the disease.